Dashboards are Fusion’s built-in analytics component.

-Fusion Dashboards are equally useful for signal analysis.
-Signals Dashboards are similar to Logfile dashboard, since Fusion signals must always contain a timestamp field.
-The Getting Started tutorial is a step-by-step guide to setting up a new see section dashboard for time-series data.
+The Getting Started tutorial is a step-by-step guide to setting up a new dashboard for time-series data.

-Fusion Dashboards are general enough so that Fusion collections over documents which don’t contain timestamp information can still be analyzed as a non time-series dashboard.
+Fusion Dashboards are general enough so that Fusion collections over documents that don’t contain timestamp information can still be analyzed as a non time-series dashboard.

 Dashboard Access and Authorizations

 Configuration settings control which dashboard is displayed when the application is opened.
-For the initial Fusion distribution, this is set to the Fusion Logs dashboard, a pre-configured dashboard over Fusion system collection "logs".
+For the initial Fusion distribution, this is set to the Fusion Logs dashboard, a pre-configured dashboard over Fusion logs for the system collection.

-Dashboard access requires the following minimal Fusion user permissions:
+At a minimum, dashboard access requires the following Fusion user permissions:

 Read access to the collection over which the analytics are being run

-A user who has only these minimal permissions will be able to view and interact with the analytics dashboard, but will not be able to use any other part of the Fusion UI.
+A user who has only these minimal permissions can view and interact with the analytics dashboard, but will not be able to use any other part of the Fusion UI.